-Finance costs were remapped from Suppliers and employees to adhere to the requirements of GRAP.
+Provisions were remapped to Employee benefit obligation to adhere to the requirements of GRAP.

 45. Actual operating expenditure versus budgeted operating expenditure

 According to the Accounting Policy, explanations should be provided in cases where the difference between the Adjustments Budget and the Actual Expenditure exceeds 10%.